rosberry/TableViewTools/README.md

 [![Platform](https://img.shields.io/cocoapods/p/TableViewTools.svg?style=flat)](http://cocoapods.org/pods/TableViewTools)
 [![carthage compatible](https://img.shields.io/badge/Carthage-compatible-blue.svg)](https://github.com/Carthage/Carthage)

+## Overview

+This repo contains the powerful tool for making your UITableView usage simply and comfortable!
+At allows you to move your UITableView configuration logic to separated objects, such as inheritors of TableViewSectionItemProtocol and TableViewCellItemProtocol, and simply register, add and remove cells from your table view.

 ## Example

 To run the example project, run `pod try`, or simply clone the repo and open project Example-iOS.